theowu/theowu.github.io/README.md

 ```
 # Site settings
-title: Hux Blog             # title of your website
+title: Theo's Blog          # title of your website
-SEOTitle: Hux Blog			# check out docs for more detail
+SEOTitle: Theo's Blog		# check out docs for more detail
-description: "Cool Blog"    # ...
+description: "Cool Blog"    # write something to describe your website

 # SNS settings
-github_username: huxpro     # modify this account to yours
+github_username: theowu     # modify this account to yours
-weibo_username: huxpro      # the footer woule be auto-updated.
+weibo_username: 1919490675  # the footer woule be auto-updated.

 # Build settings
-# paginate: 10              # nums of posts in one page
+# paginate: 10              # nums of posts in one page, in this case, 10
 ```

 There are more options you can check out in the [Jekyll - Official Site](http://jekyllrb.com/), or you can directly dive into code to find more.